sled-group/compute-guide/aspen/index.md

 The intention of this compute is to help with tasks that is not doable on Great Lakes such as:
 - Machine learning development
+- Deadline-sensitive tasks

 Note:
 - This workstation does not have a monitor or keyboard.
 We don't intend to add one due to space constraints in our 2nd floor lab.
 Please use SSH to access the workstation.

-For SLED mentees who need access to Aspen, please ask your mentor to add you as a user following [guide to adding new user](/compute-guide/whistler/add-new-user).
+- Because this machine will handle deadline-sensitive tasks which need the machine to be reliably running, we will reserve `sudo` access only to PhD students.
+For mentees who needs to install software, please ask your mentor to install it for you.